kamrik/IntroText/summaries/long/Week12-SQL2.md

         *   These two foreign keys often form a composite primary key for the bridge table, uniquely identifying each specific instance of a product within an order.
         *   The bridge table can also hold attributes specific to the relationship, like `quantity` or `comments` for that particular item in that order.
         *   This converts the many-to-many relationship into two one-to-many relationships (One Order to Many Order Items, One Product to Many Order Items).
         *   This concept can initially seem counter-intuitive but is standard practice in relational database design.
-This might be covered more deeply in a dedicated database course.
+This will be covered more deeply in a dedicated database course nex semester.

 *   **Entity Relationship Diagrams (ERDs):**
     *   Purpose: Visual tools used to model and document the structure of a database, showing entities, their attributes, and the relationships between them.